SoftwareAG/c8y-docs/content/cockpit/using-widgets-bundle/modifying-widgets.md

 ### To modify a widget {#to-modify-a-widget}

-Widgets can only be modified if the dashboard/report is unlocked.
-To lock/unlock it, use the toggle with the lock icon in the top menu bar.
+Widgets can only be modified if the dashboard/report is in edit mode.
+To enter edit mode click either on **Edit widgets** or **General settings** in the top menu bar.

 By dragging the arrows on the bottom right corner of a widget, you can resize a widget.